SEKOIA-IO/documentation/docs/tip/features/produce/content_proposals.md

 ## Request for Intelligence

-In order to enable end users to make direct requests to our analysts to create an intelligence report or take a specific action, we added a new functionality “RFI” - short for Request For Intelligence - that we integrated into the Intelligence Center.
+In order to enable end users to make direct requests to our analysts to create an intelligence report or take a specific action, we added a new functionality “RFI” - short for **Request For Intelligence** - that we integrated into the Intelligence Center.

 ### Create an RFI

 In the Content Proposals listing page, there is a button on the top right of the page called “Request for Intelligence”.
-After clicking on that button, you will have to fill out a form with the following information:
+To create an RFI, click on that button and fill out the form with the following information:

 - Type of request: could be a situational awareness report, a request for investigation, a threat assesment or a request for action
 - Assignee: who's in charge of making the Content Proposal